U.S. Department of State Foreign National Student Intern Program

 Internships for Canadian Citizens & Permanent Residents

-The U.S. Consulate General Montreal is offering internships for students during the 2022-2023 academic year in the Public Affairs Section and the Political and Economic Affairs Section.
-Learn more about the internship experience here.
+The U.S. Consulate General Toronto is offering internships for students during the Fall 2023 semester (September to December) in the Public Diplomacy Section and the Political and Economic Affairs Section.

 U.S. Commercial Service Internships (Ottawa, Toronto, Montreal, and Calgary)